qgriffith-zz/OpenEats/docs/install.rst

 Python Virtual Environment
 ***************************
 The easiest way to install OpenEats2, is to create a python virtual environment.
 This allows for keeping all the packages for OpenEats2 in a separate place.
-Saving the hassel of dealing with application dependencies.
+Saving the hassle of dealing with application dependencies.

 Installing virtualenv